humzamalik42/Python-Projects-Certificates/README.md

 Performance Measurement: Identified "driving experience" as the most predictive feature with an accuracy of 0.7771.

+Gender Discrimination Experiment on Facebook Marketplace:

+Objective: Investigate potential gender discrimination in seller responses on Facebook Marketplace.

+Techniques Used:

+Profile Matching: Automated the selection and confirmation of 100+ buyer profiles using Python.

+Web Scraping: Utilized Selenium and BeautifulSoup to log in to Facebook and scrape Marketplace data for products within a 40 km radius and priced under 10 dollars.

+Data Management: Combined and filtered data to meet specified criteria, ensuring accuracy and relevance.

+Interactive Validation: Included user confirmation steps to validate profile selections and product listings.

+Recording Transactions: Meticulously recorded transaction details such as delivery times, product quality, and seller responsiveness in Google Sheets and Excel.

 Skills Demonstrated:

 Data Manipulation: Mastery in using Pandas for data cleaning, filtering, and transformation, essential for preparing data for analysis.